 The earliest known examples of triumphal arches date from the 2nd century BCE and were set up by L.Sertinius in the Forum Boarium and near the Circus Maximus in Rome in 196 BCE to commemorate his campaigns in Spain.
 Sometimes arches were used to replace existing city gates, for example, at Timgad (modern Algeria) in the 2nd century CE, at Antalya (modern Turkey) and at Verulamium in Britain.
 Arches could also stand across approach roads outside the city proper, for example, at Aosta, Aquino, Canosa and Jerash.
 At Ancona one triumphal arch even stands in splendid isolation on one of the harbour moles.
 Many arches were, though, free-standing symbolic monuments protected by steps and so were not accessible to through traffic, for example, the four-way arch of Septimius Severus at Lepcis Magna (c.
 200 BCE) and the arches of Tiberius and Titus in Rome.

 Arches in Rome

-Roman triumphal arches would significantly influence architecture from the 15th century CE.
+The monumental structure of the Roman triumphal arches would significantly influence western architecture from the 15th century.
 In the following centuries, not only was there a revival of the entire form as a commemorative monument (notably Paris' Arc de Triomphe), but also elements of the triumphal arch were employed in completely different structures such as the facade of Leon Battista Alberti's Tempio Malatestiano in Rimini and his church of St. Andrea in Mantua whose nave arcades strongly echo ideas taken from the triumphal arch.
-Perhaps more fundamentally, the narrow-wide-narrow motif of the three arches divided by columns became a widely used form in the revival of classical architecture in the 18th and 19th centuries CE.
+Perhaps more fundamentally, the narrow-wide-narrow motif of the three arches divided by columns became a widely used form in the revival of classical architecture in the 18th and 19th centuries.